SHIVAKUMAR-KS/Reels_App/README.md

 ```
-api folder in app is for backend
+api folder (app) in app is for backend
 ```